 Eyes open, mind sharp.

 PS – Voltaire didn’t voice the quote in the top image.
 A man by the name of Kevin Alfred Strom did, in so many words.
-But the pic speaks wonders, so here it is.
+But the picture speaks wonders, so there it is.